abhishikasharma/Lab2_LogisticRegression/README.md

 ### 2. Task 2: <br>
 Try to implement Logistic Regression on the Suvdata dataset taking reference from Task 1.

-### Question : You have to find out what factors made people more interesting in buying SUV?
+### Question : You have to find out what factors made people more interested in buying SUV?